hafiz-tech/hafiz-tech/README.md

 # 💫 About Me:
-I am a Senior UI/UX Designer  with over 5 years of experience.
+I am a Flutter Developer  with over 5 years of experience.
 I have over 20 apps live on play store and app store.
 I did my Bachelors in Computer Sciences and some Project Management certifications from Google.

 # 💻 My Services:
 I provide extra ordinary results in the following fields:

-* Mobile Application Design
+* Mobile Application Development (Android + iOS)

-* Website Design
+* Website Development in Flutter

-* Dashboard & SaaS Design
+* Dashboard & SaaS Development in Flutter

-* Graphic Design (Banners Design + Brochure Design etc)

 ## 🌐 Socials: